sonalsannigrahi/Archers-Final/LogBook.md

 Hoang Anh Ngo - Re-implementing the whole structure of UI/UX, starting with the implementation of buttons and splash screen/game over screen

-Jiwon Park - Began the mplemention of the ground where characters stand on and looking for sprite that will be used in our black hole.
+Jiwon Park - Finish the implementation of ground and started the implementation of blackhole.
+I looked over the phycis engine to see how it will be implemented to the game.